Family Law Investigations

-Our investigators have received specific training and have the skills and expertise to be able to identify all forms of child abuse and neglect.
+Our Private Investigators have received specific training and have the skills and expertise to be able to identify all forms of child abuse and neglect.
 They can identify when a child is placed in potentially hazardous or dangerous situations and can articulate and develop a profile to identify a child that is at-risk.

 Who needs family law investigation services?

 We are most commonly called upon to investigate:

 - Child custody – surveillance, witness statements, background investigations

 - Child support – identifying cohabitation or unreported income